-Being a massage therapist can be a satisfying career.
-You get to work one-on-one with people, and help them feel better, which can be very rewarding.
-Learning how the body works and what you can do to relieve pain and help it function better is intellectually stimulating.
-There are so many modalities that there is almost no end to the way you can further your knowledge and skill.
+Being a massage therapist can be a satisfying line of work.
+You work one-on-one with people.
+You are helping them feel better, which can be very rewarding.
+Learning how the body functions and what you can do to relieve pain is intellectually stimulating.
+And there are so many modalities to learn that you can always be enriching your knowledge and skill.
+A lot of massage therapists are absolutely in love with their work and can't imagine doing anything else.

 Locate Massage Schools In The State You Want To Work